hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 = On the right track
 ```

-Digging more into that, let's talk briefly about the desirable emergent behavior we wanted and the indicators of whether or not a solution space is intuitive.
+Digging more into that, let's talk briefly about the desirable emergent behaviour we wanted and the indicators of whether or not a solution space is intuitive.

 ### Desirable Emergent Behavior